Infanta María del Pilar of Spain: Exile

 The first home of the Spanish royal family in exile was the Château de Pau, a renaissance castle that had been the birthplace of Pilar's ancestor Henry IV of France.
 The Château de Pau was conveniently located close to the Spanish border and it was given to them as temporary residence by Napoleon III.
 As the castle was very uncomfortable, the deposed Spanish royals lived there no more than a month.
 Isabella II decided to settle in Paris where she bought the Palace Basilweski in the avenue du Roi-de-Rome.
 Located near the Arc de Triomphe, the Palace Basilweski was renamed the Palace of Castille and became the home in exile for Infanta Pilar and her family.

 Away from the formality of the Spanish court, life in exile allowed more freedom to Infanta Pilar and her sisters.
-They became the first Spanish princesses no to be educated under the confines of a palace.
+They became the first Spanish princesses not to be educated under the confines of a palace.
 Infantas Pilar, Paz and Eulalia were enrolled at the Sacré-Coeur, a Catholic school run by nuns in la rue de Varnnes.
 Although the Sacré-Coeur was a boarding school, the three infantas went to class there daily while remaining living at the Palace of Castile.
 French soon became their first language.
 Isabella II, who resented that her own mother had neglected her, was devoted to her children.
 The reduced household and the proximity brought by the exile made the relationship between the Queen and her three younger daughters closer.
 Pilar's brother was sent to study in Vienna while their eldest sister lived in Switzerland with her husband.

-On the second anniversary of their arrival in France, the fall of the monarchy of Napoleon III and the disturbances in Paris forced Queen Isabella and her children to leave the city on September 29, 1871.
+On the second anniversary of their arrival in France, the fall of the monarchy of Napoleon III and the disturbances in Paris forced Queen Isabella and her children to leave the city on 29 September 1871.
 They spent the next year living at the Hotel de la paix in Geneva, Switzerland.
-On November 26, 1871, Pilar's brother-in-law, the Count of Girgenti, committed suicide.
+On 26 November 1871, Pilar's brother-in-law, the Count of Girgenti, committed suicide.
 In August 1872, a month after the commune was dissolved, the Queen decided to return to Paris.
 Their residence, the Palace of Castille, had survived the disturbances.
 However, used as a hospital, its interiors and decorations had been destroyed requiring extensive renovations.
 Back in Paris, Pilar, who was eleven year old, returned to take classes at the Sacré-Coeur for two more years, leading a quiet family life.
 During a visit to Rome in 1873, Infanta Pilar and her sisters received their first communion from the hands of Pope Pius IX.